-- 1. At either the time the job vacancy is published, or prior to the conclusion of the application period, the Executive Director will provide notice to the appropriate administrator of the desired number of qualified individuals to be included in the "screening pool".
-The screening pool shall be defined as the number of individuals having completed applications that may be submitted to the administrator for final screening. - 2.
-Should the Executive Director desire to have applicants prioritized, he or she shall make such known to the administrator who will provide the prioritized list of a number consistent with the pool.
+- 1. At either the time the job vacancy is published, or prior to the conclusion of the application period, the school administrator will provide notice to the appropriate administrator of the desired number of qualified individuals to be included in the "screening pool".
+The screening pool shall be defined as the number of individuals having completed applications that may be submitted to the building or program administrator for final screening. - 2.
+Should the building or program administrator desire to have applicants prioritized, he or she shall make such known to the appropriate administrator who will provide the prioritized list of a number consistent with the pool.